craftcms/docs/docs/commerce/4.x/products-variants.md

 | [orderBy](#product-orderby)                           | Determines the order that the products should be returned in.
 (If empty, defaults to `postDate DESC`.)
 | [postDate](#product-postdate)                         | Narrows the query results based on the products’ post dates.
 | [preferSites](#product-prefersites)                   | If [unique](#product-unique) is set, this determines which site should be selected when querying multi-site elements.
+| [prepareSubquery](#product-preparesubquery)           | Prepares the element query and returns its subquery (which determines what elements will be returned).
 | [relatedTo](#product-relatedto)                       | Narrows the query results to only products that are related to certain other elements.
 | [search](#product-search)                             | Narrows the query results to only products that match a search query.
 | [site](#product-site)                                 | Determines which site(s) the products should be queried in.